Readers

 Returns:

-• dict – A dictionary with the extracted signal data as numpy.ndarray.
+• dict – A dictionary with the extracted signal data or metadata.

 • list – A list with config values which did not match data_dict keys.